 Springtime equals fresh rhubarb season!
 When the rhubarb plant starts growing, it is time to make this Gluten Free Rhubarb Crumble!
 The jammy fruit sauce is filled with rhubarb, strawberries, and raspberries.
 The crumble topping is gluten free and topped with chopped pecans, which add the perfect crunchy texture.

-This strawberry raspberry rhubarb crumble is perfect with a scoop of vanilla ice cream, a dollop of whipped cream, or all by itself.
-If you love fruity sauce, this recipe is for you.
+This strawberry raspberry rhubarb crumble is perfect with a scoop of vanilla ice cream, a dollop of homemade whipped cream, or all by itself.
+If you love fruity sauce, this dessert recipe is for you.
 It can be served warm or at room temperature, but serving it warm is the best!
 The strawberries and raspberries complement the tartness of the rhubarb perfectly, making a great, flavorful combination.

 Jump to: